ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 SCSS/Sass is a _preprocessor_ for CSS.
 Basically, it makes CSS better.

-Its most obvious feature is nested rules (but they are so good, that now [they're a part of CSS too](https://developer.mozilla.org/en-US/docs/Web/CSS/Nesting_selector)).
+Its most obvious feature is nested rules (but they are so good, that now [they’re a part of CSS too](https://developer.mozilla.org/en-US/docs/Web/CSS/Nesting_selector)).
 I love nesting because it makes the code more readable, and it groups styles together in a way that can reflect the HTML structure.

 Besides that, you get a different syntax for variables (`$`, as opposed to the `--` and `var()` combo), and the ability to import styles (`@use`), and a couple of other things.